6G-Future-Lab-Bavaria/NextGSim/README.md

 <ins>Network</ins>: This module implements the topology between entities and microservices.
 Physical entities
 are connected to each other with links that are defined by their bandwidth and latency.

+# Examples
+Figure 5 in our paper is a result of an experiment to assess the effect of various combinations of radio resource allocation and edge application queueing approaches.
+In order to reproduce the results, run "experiments/experiments_figure5.sh" in your terminal.
+To generate the plot out of the results, run "plotting/figure5.py".